wessenstam/ts2019/xplay/xplay.rst

 .. note::

-  It will take roughly 5min for Stress to generate the memory load to cause the alert.
+  It will take approximately 5 minutes for **stress** to generate the memory load to cause the alert.

 Create Alert Policy
 ...................